 All you need to do is copy the contents of the gist into the console, and the sync should start.

-Now that we have the node console open, we can create a new wallet for ourselves.
+In our newly open node console we can create a new wallet for our project.
 We do this by writing:

 into the console.
 This will prompt us to input a passphrase.
 Choose a strong passphrase, write it down and save it in a secure place.
 The resulting hash we get is our public key/wallet - copy it since you will probably need it.